YoungForest/personal-website/README.md

 ## About Me

-I am a SDE, currently working in Amazon.
-Before that, I got my Computer Science and Engineering master and bachelor degree from Beihang University.
+I am a SDE, currently working in Microsoft, Dublin.
+Before that, I got my Computer Science and Engineering master and bachelor degree from Beihang University and worked in Amazon, Beijing.

 ## Awards & Honors